 Smith died at the Rockefeller Institute Hospital on October 4, 1944.
 Many buildings in New York were later named in his honor, as well as parks, a fireboat, and a military installation.
-And the Al Smith Dinner, a white-tie fundraiser, is held in New York City every year to raise funds for Catholic Charities.
+And the Al Smith Dinner, a white tie fundraiser, is held in New York City every year to raise funds for Catholic Charities.

-1998 stamp from the Celebrate the Century: 1930s Sheet.
+This 1998 stamp is from the Celebrate the Century: 1930s